Spartan Race: Spartan Trail

-Spartan Trail is classic trail running the way it's meant to be.
-Get off the pavement and explore America's wilderness over 10k and Half Marathon distances.
+Spartan Trail is a trail running race that takes place in the wilderness with no obstacles.
+Races can be either a 10K or a half-marathon.

 Series

 Honor

 The Honor Series made its debut in 2016.
 The races occur on military bases throughout the country and are open to current military, veterans, and the general public.
 The course runs from 4–5 miles and contains obstacles similar to the other races.

 Stadium (Stadion)

-Monkey bars and burpees take the field during the Stadium Series, where Spartan turns America's ballparks into race courses.
-These events are typically three-mile Sprint-style races with more than 15 obstacles, and are held at baseball and football stadiums across the United States.
+These events are typically three-mile sprint-style races with more than 15 obstacles, and are held at baseball and football stadiums across the United States.

-The series provides competitors with access to stadiums with opportunities to step onto the field where the pros play, including the Dodgers, Cowboys, Packers, Red Sox, Phillies, Mets, Nationals and the San Francisco Giants.
-At Fenway Park, racers had to complete burpees in the Red Sox locker room.

 The name Stadion (running race) (or stade, Ancient Greek: στάδιον) is drawn from an ancient running event, part of the Ancient Olympic Games and the other Panhellenic Games.

 Some of the stadium-themed obstacles include: